map-design/green-geovisualization/README.md

 # green-geovisualization
-Towards Green Visualization: An automated method of generating energy-aware color schemes for digital maps and visualizations
+Towards Green Cartography & Visualization: An automated, semantically-enriched method of generating energy-aware color schemes for digital maps and visualizations